reonZ/pf2e-token-hud/README.md

 Lets you decide if you want to see the dying/wounded line all the time or only when the actor actually as any, you can also hide the line all the time.

+## Force Highest Speed

+If no speed has been manually selected, this setting will always display the highest speed found on the actor even if the land speed isn't 0.

 ## Disable Icon Tooltips

 When hovering over any of the main tooltip icons, its name will be shown, this setting prevent it from happening (after a while, you won't need to be reminded of what they do).